Morton, 3 Astros relievers combine to 5-hit Angels, 3-0 (Apr 17, 2017) | FOX Sports

 Morton, 3 Astros relievers combine to 5-hit Angels, 3-0 (Apr 17, 2017)

-HOUSTON (AP) Charlie Morton and three relievers combined for a five-hitter, Jose Altuve drove in two runs and the Houston Astros beat the Los Angeles Angels 3-0 on Monday night for their fifth straight win.
+Charlie Morton and three relievers combined for a five-hitter, Jose Altuve drove in two runs and the Houston Astros beat the Los Angeles Angels 3-0 for their fifth straight win.

+”To walk out of here with a nice clean win from a pitching standpoint … we’ve just got to find different ways to win and today was a unique one,” Houston manager A.J.
+Hinch said.

 Morton (1-1) worked in and out of trouble over five innings, allowing five hits and two walks with three strikeouts.
 He had runners on in every inning, including stranding the bases loaded in the second when he got Ben Revere to fly out.
-Morton has allowed three runs or fewer in each of his three starts this season.
+Morton, who had his first scoreless outing since Apr.
+12, 2016, when he threw 6 2/3 scoreless, has allowed three runs or fewer in each of his three starts this season.

+”It would have been nice if I was in the zone more, executing my pitches a little bit better,” Morton said. ”I never like to be as sporadic, especially with my sinker because it was all over the place.”

 Chris Devenski followed Morton with two perfect innings, Luke Gregerson threw a perfect eighth and Ken Giles pitched the ninth for his third save.
 Astros pitchers retired the last 14 batters.